timothymeyers/NoOpsAccelerator/docs/wiki/training/labs/docs/3_Create_Bicep_NoOps.md

 @description('The subscription ID for the Hub Network and resources.
 It defaults to the deployment subscription.') param parTargetSubscriptionId string = subscription().subscriptionId

 @description('The name of the resource group in which the key vault will be deployed.
-If unchanged or not specified, the NoOps Accelerator shared services resource group is used.') param parTargetResourceGroup string
+If unchanged or not specified, the NoOps Accelerator will create an resource group to be used.') param parTargetResourceGroup string

 // RESOURCE NAMING PARAMETERS